cdnsteve/segment-php-sdk/README.md

 PHP SDK for working with the Segment.com analytics API.
 Uses PHP namespaces, GuzzleHttp and Composer.

+*Please note this is in heavy development and should not yet be used in production.*

 ## Installation:

 `composer install cdnsteve/segment-php-sdk`